Captain Marvel (film): Post-production

-Trixster did initial development on the look of Danvers' Binary powers, and contributed the majority of visual effects for Goose the Cat, including movements that were impossible for real-life cats to act.
+Trixter did initial development on the look of Danvers's Binary powers and contributed the majority of visual effects for Goose the Cat, including movements that were impossible for real-life cats to act.
 ILM handled Goose's alien features, as well as much of the final battle for which they used Trixter's work on the Binary powers as well as inspiration from comic books, video games, and anime.
 ILM also did work on the Supreme Intelligence's virtual environment alongside Animal Logic, who took inspiration from the interior of the Louvre Abu Dhabi and the work they did with fractals for Guardians of the Galaxy Vol. 2 (2017).
 These scenes were filmed in a white room without green or blue screen, so Animal Logic had to rotoscope the actors out of the footage and place them in the digital environment.
 To maintain the quality of the actors' hair during this process, Animal Logic created digital hair for Larson and Bening.
 Luma Pictures was primarily responsible for the train chase sequence, nicknamed the "French Connection" scene after the 1971 film of the same name.
 They had to make the footage look as if it were continuing along a single train line even though the sequence was filmed in multiple locations around Los Angeles.
-Digital Domain worked on the Skrull transformation sequences, Rise created the exterior environment of Hala, and Framstore handled the battle sequence on Torfa.
+Digital Domain worked on the Skrull transformation sequences, Rise created the exterior environment of Hala, and Framestore handled the battle sequence on Torfa.
 Rising Sun handled all of the Kree forearm holograms, the interior of the Project Pegasus hangar, and the exterior of the Quadjet.
 Scanline worked on effects for the aerial chases and the accident scene where Danvers gains her powers.
 Elastic created the end titles, and The Third Floor, Inc. provided previsualization and postvisualization work.

 The film's mid-credits scene shows Captain Marvel meeting the Avengers, and was directed by Anthony and Joe Russo.
-Boden described it as a lead-in to the Russo's Avengers: Endgame.
+Boden described it as a lead-in to the Russos' Avengers: Endgame.
 For Captain Marvel, Marvel Studios modified their production logo to honor Stan Lee, who died on November 12, 2018, by replacing the characters in the logo with Lee's MCU cameos.
 The logo is followed by a black screen reading "Thank You Stan".
 Feige said this was done because the film was Marvel's first since Lee died, and they wanted to start the film by acknowledging him with a celebration of his legacy rather than add a somber memorial to the end of the film.